cscart/docs/en/user_guide/mobile_app/faq.rst

 How Do I Get a Mobile Application for My Store?
 -----------------------------------------------

 #.
-Check the descriptions of our mobile apps `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_ or `for CS-Cart <https://www.cs-cart.com/cscart-mobile-application.html>`_.
+Check the descriptions of our mobile apps `for Multi-Vendor <https://www.cs-cart.com/multivendor-mobile-application.html>`_..

 #.
 If you decide to get the app (or if you have any questions), contact us via the forms on those pages.

 #.
 We'll need some information from you, so that we could create your app and publish it on Apple App Store and Google Play.

-   CS-Cart and Multi-Vendor come with the add-on called **Mobile Application** that isn't installed by default.
+   Multi-Vendor comes with the add-on called **Mobile Application** that isn't installed by default.
 That add-on allows you to:

    * Provide the information necessary for publishing the app (texts, images, links, etc.).